 - 1 teaspoon vanilla extract

 - 2 ounces instant oatmeal (shy 2/3 cup; 55g); see note

 - 1 ounce old-fashioned rolled oats (heaping 1/4 cup); see note

 Off heat, whisk in melted chocolate, peanut butter, and vanilla extract.
 Using a flexible, heat-resistant spatula, fold in both types of oats.
-Stir just until mixture begins to thicken, then drop onto a parchment-lined half sheet pan, using a pair of spoons.
-Cool until cookies are firm and dry to the touch, about 15 to 25 minutes, and transfer to an airtight container.
+Stir just until mixture begins to thicken, then drop onto a parchment-lined half sheet pan, using a pair of metal spoons.
+Cool until cookies are firm and dry to the touch, about 25 minutes, and transfer to an airtight container.
 Store about 2 weeks at room temperature or up to 1 month in the fridge.